Dere Archetypes

 Definition & scope

 Each "-dere" word pairs a prefix describing an outward manner with dere, the warm, infatuated core underneath.
-The archetypes are shorthand for how a character expresses, or hides, affection.
-They are descriptive fan vocabulary, not psychological categories, and they overlap, shift and get subdivided endlessly by fans.
+The archetypes are shorthand for how a character shows, or hides, affection.
+They are descriptive fan vocabulary, not psychological categories, and fans overlap, shift and subdivide them endlessly.

 The obsessive, dangerous member of the family, the yandere, is documented separately because it carries consent and harm considerations the others do not.
 This umbrella entry covers the benign personality archetypes.